Bears Rescued at Cascade Vacation Rentals

-Bara, a Cascade Vacation Rentals housekeeper, got quite the startle when going to dispose of her garbage in the CVR campus dumpster early Wednesday morning.
-By the time the rest of the Cascade Vacation Rentals crew arrived at their Lutsen office, the bear that Bara had spotted had indeed escaped from the dumpster and into a nearby tree.
+Bara, a Cascade Vacation Rentals housekeeper, got quite the shock when going to dispose of her garbage in the CVR campus dumpster early Wednesday morning.
+By 9 am the rest of the Cascade Vacation Rentals crew arrived at their Lutsen office.
+By then, the bear that Bara had spotted had indeed escaped from the dumpster and into a nearby tree.
 Owner Steve Surbaugh thought it was odd that the bear was lingering so he decided to investigate the situation further.
-Inside of the dumpster, he discovered the reason why the bear was hanging around the area – two baby bears, too small to make the escape by themselves.
+Inside of the dumpster, he discovered the reason why the bear was hanging around the area.
+Two bear cubs, too small to make the escape by themselves.

-With the help of employees Andrew Beavers and Mike “Chili” Groth, a plan was hatched to fashion a ladder out of a broken futon frame, and place that inside of the dumpster on one end, then try to encourage the babies out from the other end.
+With the help of employees Andrew Beavers and Mike “Chili” Groth, a plan was hatched.
+They decided to fashion a ladder out of a broken futon frame.
+They placed that inside of the dumpster on one end.
+Then, they tried to encourage the babies out from the other end.
 The plan worked!
 Within minutes the two babies were reunited with their mother waiting nervously in the tree.

 Luckily for everyone, employees Sarah Somnis and Sarena Nelson were there to capture the daring escape on camera.